-In my last post I promised you another recipe featuring the delicious Slow Cooker Pulled Chicken that I made.
-It’s part of my Cook Once, Eat Twice series where I show you how to make a large batch recipe and then use the leftovers in a variety of other dishes.
+In one of my previous posts, I promised you another recipe featuring the delicious Slow Cooker Pulled Chicken that I made.
+It’s part of my philosophy of “cook once, eat twice.”
+That’s where I make a large batch recipe and then use the leftovers in a variety of other dishes.
+It’s a huge timesaver during busy weeks.
 This week I decided to use my leftover chicken to make these scrumptious Pulled Chicken Quesadillas.
 These quesadillas are a terrific family-friendly meal that you can get on the table in a pinch.
-You simply layer chicken, shredded cheese and any other desired toppings on tortillas and toast them in a skillet until they’re golden brown on the outside with melting, gooey cheese on the inside.
+Simply layer chicken, shredded cheese and any other desired toppings on tortillas.
+Then toast them in a skillet until they’re golden brown on the outside with melting, gooey cheese on the inside.

-To boost the nutrition in these quesadillas I use whole wheat wraps in place of flour tortillas.
+To boost the nutrition in these quesadillas I use whole wheat tortillas.
 Whole grains have high amounts of fiber, vitamins, minerals and antioxidants that are beneficial for your health.
 In fact, the USDA Dietary Guidelines for Americans recommends that at least half of the grains you consume should be whole grains.
-To decrease the amount of saturated fat in this recipe, I like to use reduced fat Mexican blend cheese.
-I also keep the amount of oil in check by toasting the quesadillas in a pan sprayed lightly with olive oil cooking spray.
+To keep the calories and saturated fat in check, I use reduced fat Mexican blend cheese.
+Also, instead of using butter, I toast the quesadillas in a pan sprayed lightly with olive oil.

 To add some color, texture and of course flavor, I top the chicken with sautéed yellow bell peppers and onions.
 Bell peppers are packed with a wide variety of vitamins and minerals.
-Yellow bell peppers in particular are especially high in Vitamin C- one large pepper contains 341 mg of Vitamin C, which is 569% of your recommended daily value!
+Yellow bell peppers in particular are especially high in Vitamin C. One large pepper contains 341 mg of Vitamin C, which is 569% of your recommended daily value!
 Vitamin C is a powerful antioxidant that helps to boost your immune system and ward off chronic disease like heart disease and arthritis.
 It’s also vital for building and maintaining healthy skin, bones, cartilage and teeth.
 Since our bodies don’t make Vitamin C or store it, it’s important to get enough of it in your diet.
-The cooking process can actually reduce the Vitamin C content in foods like peppers so you’ll get the maximum nutritional benefit if you eat them raw or cook them lightly like in this recipe.
+The cooking process can actually reduce the Vitamin C content in foods like peppers.
+You’ll get the maximum nutritional benefit if you eat them raw or cook them lightly like in this recipe.

-I like to serve these quesadillas with Avocado Crema (see recipe below) but you can also serve them with your favorite salsa or other accompaniments.
+I like to serve these quesadillas with Avocado Crema (see recipe below).
+You can also serve them with your favorite salsa or other accompaniments.

 - 2 teaspoons olive oil